binjospookie/effector-final-form/README.md

 Forms values and validation rules are part of the business logic.
 This means that you need to be able to work with them without being bound to the UI-framework.

-The goal of this project is to combine [Final Form](https://final-form.org/) and [Effector](https://effector.dev/) to achieve the goal described above.
+The goal of this project is to combine [Final Form](https://final-form.org/) and [Effector](https://effector.dev/) to achieve the above.

 ## Installation